 A Presentation of Clifton Emahiser's Nine Covenants with Adam-Man

-Tonight we are going to present the short essay Nine Covenants With Adam-Man by Clifton Emahiser.
+Tonight we are going to present the short essay Nine Covenants with Adam-Man by Clifton Emahiser.
 We remember that this is one of Clifton's first essays which he had distributed to his prison ministry as a brochure, probably back in 2001 or 2002.
 I remember proofreading this essay for him way back then, and it contains some concepts which in the narrower historical focus of the history of the children of Israel and the New Covenant, are often forgotten among Identity Christians today.
 We will present Clifton's paper, and hopefully edify it in some degree, by addressing some of the questions it may raise.

 A review of the sermons With Healing in His Wings and A Reward for the Righteous, by Bertrand Comparet